gisimon23/DATA150-HD/README.md

 # DATA150-HD

 # Introduction
 Hi, my name is Gianna Simon.
-I am a transfer student majoring in psychology and minoring in kinesiology & health sciences.
+I am a transfer student from New Jersey majoring in psychology and minoring in kinesiology & health sciences.
+I am taking this class to fufill my Coll 150 requirement and also because I find the topic of human development to be super interesting.

 ## Assignments
 ### Informal